vapory-staging/pyethapp/README.rst

 Available Networks
 ------------------

-* Frontier
+* Live (*Frontier* / *Homestead*)
-* Morden
+* Test (*Morden*)

 Currently there are two official networks available.
-The "Main Network" is called *Frontier* and this is what the client will connect to if you start it without any additional options.
+The "Live Network" is called *Frontier* (soon to be *Homestead*) and this is what the client will connect to if you start it without any additional options.

-Additionally there is the official test network Morden_ which can be used to test new code or otherwise experiment without having to risk real money.
+Additionally there is the official test network called Morden_ which can be used to test new code or otherwise experiment without having to risk real money.
 Use the `--profile` command line option to select the test network:

 .. code:: shell

-   $ pyethapp --profile morden run
+   $ pyethapp --profile testnet run

-.. note:: If you've previously connected to the main network you will also need to specify a new data directory by using the `--data-dir` option.
+.. note:: If you've previously connected to the live network you will also need to specify a new data directory by using the `--data-dir` option.